Table of contents

-- One pair of travel pants for men, as shorts are also not allowed at major religious sites, memorials and some national monuments
+- One pair of travel pants for men and travel pants for women, as shorts are also not allowed at major religious sites, memorials and some national monuments

 - If you are Jewish and own your own kippah (skullcap), we also suggest bringing it so that you do not have to borrow or buy one when visiting the Western Wall and other sites of worship